ashfurrow/LongPlay/Pods/INAppStoreWindow/README.md

 The baseline divider can be hidden by setting `showsBaselineSeparator` to `NO`, the default value is `YES`.

+### Customizing traffic lights buttons

+In order to customize these buttons, you would use `INWindowButton` class.
+You must create a separate instance for each button and provide your graphics for each state of the button.
+Currently the following states are supported:

+* Active
+* Active in not main window
+* Inactive (disabled)
+* Rollover
+* Pressed

+Please refer to `INWindowButton.h` header documentation for more details.

+### Customizing window's title appearance

+You can enable title drawing by setting `showsTitle` property to `YES`.
+You can adjust appearance using `titleTextColor`, `inactiveTitleTextColor`, `titleTextShadow`, and `inactiveTitleTextShadow` properties.
+Also, you can enable title drawing in fullscreen by setting `showsTitleInFullscreen` property to `YES`.

 ### Using your own drawing code

 A lot of time and effort has gone into making the custom titlebar in INAppStoreWindow function just right, it would be a shame to have to re-implement all this work just to draw your own custom title bar.
 So INAppStoreWindow has a `titleBarDrawingBlock` property that can be set to a block containing your own drawing code!